-So, clients often have similar goals, for example, weight loss but their individual differences will affect your programme design greatly.
+Clients often have similar goals.
+For example, weight loss but their individual differences will affect your programme design.

 Rest and Recovery

-Most clients you work with will need to be doing more exercise and resting less!
-As I’ve mentioned above, if you have a client currently hitting spin or body combat a couple of times a week its highly unlikely they will need to schedule rest and recovery into their schedule, just ensure they aren’t doing the same workout on two consecutive days.
+For example, if you have a client currently hitting a spin or body combat class a couple of times a week it’s highly unlikely they will need to schedule rest and recovery days.

-However, if you are working with clients who are training intensely 4,5,6 x per week then rest and recovery will be absolutely critical to avoid overtraining, fatigue and injury risk.
-Take in to account the scenario above, now the same client above who was hitting spin twice a week is wanting to strength train on top of their spin classes, now rest and recovery will definitely need to be taken in account.
+However, if you are working with a client who is training intensely 4, 5, 6 x per week then rest and recovery will be absolutely critical to avoid overtraining, fatigue, and injuries.
+Take into account the scenario above, now the same client who was hitting spin twice a week is wanting to strength train on top of their spin classes – now rest and recovery will definitely need to be taken into account.

-Your client’s private life, work demands, sleep, and nutrition will all impact on how much recovery they need.
+And critically your client’s private life, work demands, sleep, nutrition, and stress demands will all impact on how much recovery they need.